How Long Does Meth Stay in Your System?

 Detection Windows for Meth

-The duration that meth remains detectable in your system depends on the type of drug test administered:
+How long meth can be detected in your system will depend on the type of drug test given:

 How Meth is Metabolized